tgandrews/omanyd/README.md

 Indexes should be created as a part of your table creation but need to be defined with Omanyd so they can be used at run time correctly.

+Indexes must have a hash key but can also have a sort key.

 ```ts
 import Omanyd from "omanyd";
 import Joi from "joi";